rigetti/pyquil/docs/source/basics.rst

 ------------------

 At times, we may want to add a delay in our program.
 Usually this is associated with qubit characterization.
-Delays are not regular gate operations, so they're implemented with ``PRAGMA``.
+Delays are not regular gate operations, and they do not affect the abstract semantics of the Quil program, so they're implemented with a ``PRAGMA`` directive.

 .. code::